naninovel/docs/docs/guide/configuration.md

 Title Script | Null | Local resource path of the script to play when showing the Title UI.
 Can be used to setup the title screen scene (background, music, etc).
 Start Game Script | Null | Local resource path of the script to play when starting a new game.
 Will use first available when not specified.
 Auto Add Scripts | True | Whether to automatically add created naninovel scripts to the resources.
+Auto Resolve Path | True | Whether to automatically resolve and update resource paths whenever scripts are created, renamed or moved.
-Hot Reload Scripts | True | Whether to reload modified (both via visual and external editors) scripts and apply changes during playmode without restarting the playback.
+Hot Reload Scripts | True | Whether to reload modified (both via visual and external editors) scripts and apply changes during play mode without restarting the playback.
-Watch Scripts | True | Whether to run a file system watcher over '.nani' files in the project.
+Watch Scripts | True | Whether to run a file system watcher over '.nani' files in the specified 'Script Root'.
 Required to register script changes when edited with an external application.
-Watched Directory |  | When 'Watch Scripts' is enabled, select a specific directory to watch instead of the whole project to reduce CPU usage.
 Count Total Commands | False | Whether to calculate number of commands existing in all the available naninovel scripts on service initialization.
 If you don't use 'TotalCommandsCount' property of a script manager and 'CalculateProgress' function in naninovel script expressions, disable to reduce engine initialization time.
 Show Script Navigator | False | Whether to auto-show script navigator UI after engine is initialized (requires 'IScriptNavigatorUI' available in UI resources).
 Enable Visual Editor | True | Whether to show visual script editor when a script is selected.